smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.6.30 - 2025-09-03

+CHANGES:
+- Canada addresses with a sub building type of Ph or Th, will have this value used as a prefix to the sub building number.
+  - Example:  Ph4-363 Sorauren Ave Toronto ON  M6R 3C1
+- Updated data: 2025Q3.1-0

 ## 3.6.28 - 2025-08-08

 CHANGES: